-Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ☒ No Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). ⊠ Yes □ No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Common Stock New York Stock Exchange, Inc. Title of each class Name of exchange on which registered Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer , as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports pur rsuant to Section 13 or Section 15(d) of the Act. ☐ Yes ☒ No equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of e registrant was required to file such reports), and (2) has been subject to such lly and posted on its corporate Web site, if any, every Interactive Data File S-T (§232.405 of this chapter) during the preceding 12 months (or for such les). ⊠ Yes □ No Indicate by check mark if disclosure of delinquent filers pursuant to Iten the best of registrant's knowledge, in definitive proxy or information sta amendment to this Form 10-K. $\square$ n 405 of Regulation S-K is not contained herein, and will not be contained, to attements incorporated by reference in Part III of this Form 10-K or any Indicate by check mark whether the registrant is a large accelerated filer See the definitions of "large accelerated filer," "accelerated filer" and "s r, an accelerated filer, a non-accelerated filer, or a smaller reporting company. smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as def fined in Rule 12b-2 of the Act) ☐ Yes ☒ No